orcutt989/twitter-statistics/README.md

    `export SECRET='YOUR_CONSUMER_API_SECRET'`
 5. Clone this repo.
-6. `cd` to the directory of the project
+6. `cd` to the directory of the project.
-7. Run `docker-compose run banno`
+7. Run `docker-compose run banno`.

 ## No Docker

 1. Install Python 3.7.4
 1. Get your app's consumer key and consumer secret from the [Twitter App Dashboard](https://developer.twitter.com/en/apps).
-(Details>>Keys and tokens)
+(Details>>Keys and tokens).
 3. Store your Twitter consumer key as a local environment variable named `KEY`.

    `export KEY='YOUR_CONSUMER_API_KEY'`